kili/devstack-conf/README.md

-devstack-conf
+Configuration Files for devstack deployment
 =============

-Configuration files for devstack deployment.  localrc is deprecated but that's what we're using right now.
+localrc is deprecated but that's what we're using right now.
 Variables can be found in stackrc file.

 More information: